 - Provide job training and allocate tasks to junior mechanics [for senior officials]

 Depending on how high-tech the facilities are, industrial maintenance mechanics could also utilize precision measuring devices such as laser rangefinders and VR tape measures.

-Ideally, a single industrial mechanic should also be able to coordinate with multiple maintenance teams, as well as use smart devices and CMMS (maintenance management) software.
+Ideally, a single mechanic should also be able to coordinate with multiple maintenance teams, as well as use smart devices and CMMS software (maintenance management) software.

 Industrial maintenance mechanic jobs vary in terms of specific tasks, across industries.

 A full-time industrial mechanic in 2021 should have expertise in multiple technical areas.
 Mechanics today are often collaborating with several operations teams to implement machinery upgrades and improve the equipment lifecycle.